Grants and benefits to help you pay your energy bills

 Child Winter Heating Payment

-It's paid once a year to parents and carers to help with household costs for disabled children and young people under 19.
+It's paid to parents and carers to help with household costs for disabled children and young people under 19.

 You'll get Child Winter Heating Payment if you have a child or young person in the household who gets 1 of the following benefits in the qualifying week: